sensorario/sensorario-comments/readme.md

 BugFixes:

+ - Fixed name of repository in readme file. [fixed #9]
  - The table "sensorario_comments" for active record class "SensorarioComments" cannot be found in the database. [fixed #6]

 ###v1.0 (December 16th, 2012)